cu-mkp/sandbox/docs/pigment-madder-lake_assignment.md

 >_The Making and Knowing Project, Columbia University_<br>
 _Last updated 2022-01-29 by NJR_

+Refer also to:
-Refer also to [<u>Presentation: Cochineal Lake: History, Chemistry, and Preparation</u>](./rosenkranz_2021_lakes_cochineal-history-chem-prep.pdf) - while this is for a different colorant (cochineal), the chemistry of lakes is the same.
+- [<u>Presentation: Cochineal Lake: History, Chemistry, and Preparation</u>](./rosenkranz_2021_lakes_cochineal-history-chem-prep.pdf) - while this is for a different colorant (cochineal), the chemistry of lakes is the same.
+-  [Making Pigment from Madder: a Trio of Recipes](sp22_fld_rosenkranz_naomi_madder-lake-trio.md) - helpful step-by-step fieldnotes for all three recipes

 Lake pigments are a type of pigment prepared from organic natural colorants: plant and animal sources.
 As most organic natural colorants are soluble, they cannot be mixed directly with a binding medium and therefore cannot be used as a pigment.
 These colorants must therefore be extracted and then made insoluble in order to use them as pigments.